 After a career as a chef on charter yachts and then as restaurant chef/owner of the Quo Vadis Seafood Restaurant in Plymouth, Alison began art studies at Plymouth College of Art and Design in 1992.
 This was followed by three years at Manchester Metropolitan University from 1994 – 1997, where she achieved a BA (Hons) in Fine Art.

-Alison then spent 12 years working from a studio at Bow Arts Trust in East London before moving North in 2011 when she came to care for her elderly mother.
-She was the founding Director of the Whistle Art Stop, a community arts programme, serving the comunity of Haltwhistle and providing Arts Council Funded opportunities to recent Art Graduates.
+Alison then spent 12 years working from a studio at Bow Arts Trust in East London before moving North in 2011.
+She is the founding Director of the Whistle Art Stop, a community arts programme, serving the comunity of Haltwhistle and providing Arts Council Funded opportunities to recent Art Graduates.

 Alison welcomes visitors to her studio in Haltwhistle.
 Please use the contact page to arrange.